Mausy5043/lnxdiagd/README.md

 # lnxdiagd
-Platform independent system diagnostics gatherer
+Debian based system diagnostics gatherer

 This sub-branch (v5.**g**) is used to further develop the use of GNUplot for making the graphs.